-HyperStacks manipulation: 4D and 5D
+HyperStacks manipulation : 4D and 5D

 Volume data incorporating time or multiple channels are called HyperStacks and can be manipulated within ImageJ.
-The hyperStack can be projected in Z for all channels and times, however 4D or 5D visualisation is not (yet) possible with the 3D Project command.
-For 4D visualisation, that is to say animation of several 3D dataset, the ImageJ3DViewer plugin can be used as well as other free softwares such as Voxx2.
+They correspond internally to standard stacks with additional information about their dimensionality as can be seen using the HyperStack to Stack and Stack to HyperStack commands.
+Hyperstacks can be projected in Z for all channels and times.
+However 4D or 5D visualisation is not possible with the 3D Project command, the hyperstack needs to be converted into RGB stacks.
+For temporal 4D visualisation, that is to say animation of several 3D dataset, the ImageJ 3D Viewer plugin is one of the few free software, including Voxx2, available.

-3. 3D PROCESSING
+3. PROCESSING

-Volmetric data may present a signal to noise ratio lower than 2D data, hence some processing may be necessary to reduce noise and enhance signal.
-The theory of processing is essentially the same for 2D and 3D data, it is based on the extraction of neighboring pixel values, the computation of the processed value from these values, and the application of this value to the central pixel of the neighbourhood.
+Volumetric data may present a signal to noise ratio lower than 2D data since in fluorescence microscopy usually 2D data are projections of 3D data.
+The theory of processing is essentially the same for 2D and 3D data, it is based on the extraction of neighbouring pixel values, the computation of the processed value from these values, and the assignment of this value to the central pixel of the neighbourhood.
 Basically in 2D the neighbourhood may be any symmetrical shape, usually a square or a circle.
-For 3D images any symmetrical shape like brick or ellipsoid is used.
+For 3D images generally bricks or ellipsoids are used.

-The number of values to process in 3D neighbourhood are quite larger than in 2D, for a neighbourhood of radius 3, 9 values are present in a 2D square and 27 in a 3D cube.
-The time to process an image is then considerably increased from 2D to 3D.
-Implementations procedure should be optimised and JNI programming can be used.
-JNI programming consists in writing time-consuming procedures in other languages like C, that is quite faster than Java.
+The number of values to process in 3D neighbourhood are quite larger than in 2D, for a neighbourhood of radius 1, 9 values are present in a 2D square but 27 in a 3D cube.
+The time to process an image is then considerably increased from 2D to 3D, thus algorithms implementation should be optimised.
+JNI programming can also be used, it consists in writing time-consuming procedures in other languages like C, which is quite faster than Java.